 …

 SAE authentication and Open System IEEE 802.11 authentication are used by STAs in an RSN for an infrastructure BSS.
 FILS authentication can be used by FILS STAs in an RSN for an infrastructure BSS.
 SAE authentication, Open System IEEE 802.11 authentication, or no IEEE 802.11 authentication is used in an RSN for an IBSS.
 SAE authentication is used for an MBSS.
-In an RSN, Shared Key IEEE 802.11 authentication is not used.
 In an RSN for DMG BSS, Open System IEEE 802.11 authentication is not used (12.2.4 (RSNA establishment)).

 …